1976 Australian Drivers' Championship

-The 1976 Australian Drivers' Championship was a CAMS sanctioned Australian motor racing title open to racing cars complying with either Australian Formula 1 or Australian Formula 2.
-It was the 20th Australian Drivers' Championship.
-The championship winner, John Leffler, was awarded the 1976 CAMS Gold Star.
+The 1976 Australian Drivers' Championship was an Australian motor racing competition open to Australian Formula 1 cars and Australian Formula 2 cars.
+It was authorised by the Confederation of Australian Motor Sport as an Australian National Title with the winner awarded the CAMS Gold Star.
+The title was the 20th Australian Drivers' Championship.

+The championship was won by John Leffler driving a Lola T400.

 Calendar

 The championship was contested over a four-round series.

 Points system

 Championship points were awarded on a 9–6–4–3–2–1 basis to the first six place-getters at each round.

 For Round 3 only, round placings were determined by allocating points to the first fourteen place-getters in each heat on a 20–16–13–11–10–9–8–7–6–5–4–3–2–1 basis.

 Championship points were then awarded on the standard 9–6–4–3–2–1 basis to the top six drivers for that round.

 Only holders of current and valid full General Competition Licenses issued by CAMS were eligible for the championship.